Product of factors inquiry

 Generating inquiry from students' questions

-Miss L Costa reports on the inquiry with her year 8 class at the Coleshill School (Warwickshire, UK).
+Miss L Costa reports on the inquiry with her year 8 class at the Coleshill School (Warwickshire, UK):

-Students had been presented with this style of lesson before when they investigated the 24 x 21 = 42 x 12 prompt.
-I displayed the factors statement on the board and asked the pupils to copy the statement down and then write down any questions they had.
 Some of the pupils went straight to finding out if the prompt was true or false, while others were stuck as to where to start.
 To help those who were stuck, as I walked around the classroom, I made a note on the board of some of the questions I was asked and some that I had overheard.

 I then gave the class a further two minutes before bringing the students together.
 We discussed each component of the statement: